-OCD (Obsessive-Compulsive Disorder) comes in many forms but most cases fail into at least one of four general categories.
+OCD (Obsessive compulsive disorder) comes in many forms but most cases fail into at least one of four general categories.

-Contamination:- A fear of things that might be dirty or a compulsion to clean.
+A fear of things that might be dirty or a compulsion to clean.
 Mental containment involves feeling like you have been treated like dirt.

 In contamination, the OCD person thinks that he is dirty.
-Or he needs to clean yourself.
+Or he needs to clean himself.
 And OCD people feel things like you which type you treated with the dirty things and when you are dirty and you think to clean yourself.
 The same type of feelings is felt by an OCD person.

-Obsessive thought can include:-
+Obsessive thought can include

 - Worries about yourself or other pupils getting hurt.

-- Constant awareness of blinking, breathing or other body sensation.
+- Constant awareness of blinking, breathing, or other body sensation.

-Compulsive habits:- Compulsive habits include the number of workers.
+Compulsive habits include the number of workers.
 Few are described here.

 - Doing a task in a specific order.
 Every time or certain “good number” of times